scrtlabs/SupernovaDocs/node runners/run-full-node.md

 - 2 dedicated cores of any Intel Skylake processor (Intel® 6th generation) or better
 - Motherboard with support for SGX in the BIOS

-Refer to https://ark.intel.com/content/www/us/en/ark.html#@Processors if unsure if your processor supports SGX
+Refer to [Intel Processor Specifications](https://ark.intel.com/content/www/us/en/ark.html#@Processors) if you're unsure if your processor supports SGX

 ## Installation

 ### 0. Step up SGX on your local machine

-See instructions for [setup](setup-sgx.md) and [verification](verify-sgx.md).
+See instructions for [setup](setup-sgx-mainnet.md) and [verification](verify-sgx.md).

 ### 1. Download the Secret Network package installer for Debian/Ubuntu: